- International Practice

 Richard Alonso is a partner in the firm's Environmental Strategies Group in its Washington, D.C. office.
-He advises manufacturers and energy companies on environmental compliance and enforcement issues before state and federal agencies.
-He has counseled clients through complex Clean Air Act issues such as complex New Source Review applicability and permitting, mobile source regulations, EPA rulemaking efforts and legal challenges to EPA actions, and Clean Air Act enforcement defense and compliance counseling.
-He also advises companies on multi-media enforcement matters, include Clean Water Act.
+He advises manufacturers and energy companies on environmental, permitting, compliance and enforcement issues before state and federal agencies.
+His practice focuses on Clean Air Act issues such as complex New Source Review applicability and permitting, mobile source regulations, EPA rulemaking efforts, legal challenges to EPA actions, and Clean Air Act enforcement defense and compliance counseling.
+He also advises companies on multi-media enforcement matters, include Clean Water Act compliance issues.

 Mr. Alonso's environmental enforcement defense docket include cases with EPA, States, and national environmental groups.
 He is called upon by various industrial clients for his knowledge of EPA federal enforcement and how EPA's enforcement office interacts with the rest of the Agency and with national environmental groups.

 Before joining Bracewell, Mr. Alonso was the Chief of the Stationary Source Enforcement Branch at the U.S. Environmental Protection Agency’s Office of Enforcement and Compliance Assurance.
 In this capacity, he was EPA’s second-ranking official for Clean Air Act enforcement.
 As the national program manager of the stationary source enforcement program under the Clean Air Act, he worked with the U.S. Department of Justice, EPA Regional offices, and States to develop enforcement policies and priorities through guidance, rulemakings, settlements and litigation.
 He has nearly 10 years of service with EPA's enforcement office, principally with the Clean Air Act, Clean Water Act, and Safe Drinking Water Act programs.
 He managed and negotiated Clean Air Act enforcement cases involving issues of national significance representing billions of dollars in injunctive relief, including the New Source Review coal-fired power plant enforcement initiative.